Managing TLS and trusted CA certificates

 • Empty subject: the certificate only has SANs.
 It is a valid certificate but many browsers will not accept it.

-• Over <n> days: all browsers will not trust certificates that are valid for longer than 825 days, and Safari will also not trust certificates with a start date on or after 1st September 2020 and that are valid for longer than 398 days.
+• Over <n> days: all browsers do not trust certificates that are valid for longer than 825 days, and Safari does not trust certificates that are valid for longer than 398 days.

 • <n> days left: when the certificate is due to expire within the next 60 days.